-In the style of ordinary computer programming, a reference to a subroutine ADF0 from inside the function definition for itself would be considered to be a recursive reference.
-However, in the context of applying genetic programming to control systems, a subroutine that references itself corresponds to a loop in the block diagram of the controller (i.e., internal feedback inside the controller).
+In the style of ordinary computer programming, a reference to a subroutine ADF0 from inside ADF0 would be considered to be a recursive reference.
+However, in the context of genetic programming and control systems, a subroutine that references itself corresponds to a loop in the controller's block diagram (i.e., internal feedback inside the controller).